BitJam/live-usb-maker/README.md

 or a running live system.
 You will be prompted for information that is not supplied in the command line options.

+Use "default" command for fewer questions.
+Use "expert" for more questions.

 Uses ext4 as the filesystem for the main live-usb partition and adds a small fat32 file system for booting via UEFI.

 This will destroy any existing information on <usb-device>.
+The default partitioning scheme is GPT.
+Use --msdos flag to use msdos partitioning instead.

-  --from="iso-file"    get a menu of iso files --from="clone"       clone a running live system.
+  --from="iso-file"    Enter an iso file to use as the source --from="clone"       clone a running live system.
   --from=clone=<dir>   clone from a mounted live-usb or iso-file.
   --from=<dev>         copy from a livecd/dvd or live-usb

 Options:
-  -a --auto             Never ask questions.
-Always assume the safe answer -c --cheat=xxx        Add these cheatcodes to the live-usb
+  -c --cheat=xxx        Add these cheatcodes to the live-usb
+                           Use "off" or "no" to disable cheats menu.
+                           Use "on" or "yes"  to show cheat menus without asking

+                        Otherwise you will be asked.
      --color=<xxx>      Set color scheme to off|low|high
-  -C --clear            Delete files from each partition before copying -d --device=<xxx>
-  -D --debug            Pause before cleaning up
+  -C --clear            Delete files from each partition before copying -D --debug            Pause before cleaning up
   -e --esp-size=<xx>    Size of ESP (fat) partition in MiB (default 50) -E --ext-options=<xx> Use these options when creating the ext4 filesystem